 Client Question: How many competitive units are planned to be built by other investors for the markets that we are considering?

-Approach: WP finds that real estate inventory databases, like Costar, have accurate data for existing inventory, but generally capture less than 50% of planned, permitted developments.
+Approach: WP finds that real estate inventory platforms have accurate data for existing inventory, but generally capture less than 50% of planned, permitted developments.
 We find the exhaustive data on planned developments by contacting and working with every city’s building department to gather the most recent permit data.
 We then clean and merge this data to deliver “the universe” of competitive developments to clients.

 Client Question: Which opportunity zones (OZ’s) are most attractive for investment?

 Approach: WP studies all 8,700 opportunity zones in the US in terms of the rate of income growth historically to find which OZ’s have the most “wind at their backs” in terms of projected real estate prices.
 This analysis was covered by Bloomberg and the Forbes, among other publications.

 Client Question: Which neighborhoods are within a 10-minute walk of a subway station?

 Approach: WP builds a walking network in the market to calculate travel times to specific subway stations.
 We use this approach for other travel methods, including drive, walk, train, and bus.
 We study proximity to a wide array of city data, such as public green space, water, social clubs, and high quality grocery stores.

 Visit this link for an interactive version of the map.